-My passion for playing with words is how I've come to reflecting on practice with this blog.
-Today is Valentine's Day, so I'm inclined to reach for poetic inspiration in my reflection.
+My passion for playing with words is how I've come to reflect on practice with this blog.
+Today is Valentine's Day, so I'm inclined to reach for poetic inspiration.
 I had so much fun scratching out the following haiku:

 Reach out, stethoscope: